laravel/nova-docs/4.0/resources/fields.md

 Code::make('Snippet'),
 ```

 You may also attach `Code` fields to `JSON` database columns.
-By default, the field will display the value as a JSON string but you may cast the column to `array`, `collection`, `object`, or `json` to display the value as required by your application:
+By default, the field will display the value as a JSON string.
+You may cast the underlying Eloquent attribute to `array`, `collection`, `object`, or `json` based on your application's needs:

 ```php
 use Laravel\Nova\Fields\Code;